High Valley Reach: What Happened & Where We're Headed

 The December 2025 emergency work used a "Hybrid Deflector" approach—armored embankments plus rock-and-wood deflectors (jetties)—and has stabilized the immediate threat while beginning to add the roughness needed for fish habitat.
 We aim to refine, expand, and properly engineer this concept for the entire reach.

-We are seeking partnership and funding to move from emergency stabilization to long-term implementation.
-One key partner is the Lower Columbia Fish Recovery Board (LCFRB), which has identified this reach as a priority for restoration.
-HVCR is prepared to move at the speed of available funding.
-Below are the types of grants we are pursuing, why we are a strong partner, who we work with, and the reference documents that guide our alignment.
+HVCR is continuing to pursue grants and partnerships to expand resilience work beyond the emergency embankment already built.
+One example partner would be the Lower Columbia Fish Recovery Board (LCFRB), which has identified this reach as a priority for restoration.
+Below are the funding pathways we are pursuing for future extension work, why we are a strong partner, who we work with, and the reference documents guiding alignment.

 Why partner with HVCR

 Previously, social constraints (landowner resistance) made work in this reach difficult.
 HVCR changes that.
-We have the signatures, the funding, and the will.
-We are the organized, willing partner needed to unlock restoration potential in the High Valley Reach while the community is united and ready to act.
+We have the signatures, demonstrated local financial commitment, and the will.
+We are the organized partner needed to carry completed work forward and unlock future restoration and resilience potential in the High Valley Reach while the community remains united and ready to act.

 Strategic partnerships & key relationships